Mikejo5000/vsts-docs-pr/docs/settings/work/custom-rules.md

 	> [!NOTE]
 	>The sequence of actions you specify doesn't impact the behavior of the rule itself or its behavior with respect to other rules defined for the same WIT.

+0. Once you've added a custom rule, open a work item and verify that the rule works as you intended.

 <a id="delete-disable">  </a>
 ## Delete or disable a rule